Westminster College Student Conduct

 - Restrictions and Conditions of Student Behavior — Examples include denial of visitation privileges to residence halls, termination or denial of residence in College housing, denial of use of specific College facilities and services, and restrictions from participation in extracurricular activities.

-- Developmental/Educational Assignments — Examples include, but are not limited to, developing and presenting residence hall programs on behavioral or health-related issues; writing an essay on topical concerns such as drug and alcohol abuse, alcohol legislation, etc.; interviewing members of support groups such as AA or Alanon and submitting a written report on one’s findings; reporting on the status of fire extinguishers in the residence halls; attending College lectures/seminars on issues relevant to one’s disciplinary case.
+- Developmental/Educational Assignments — Examples include, but are not limited to, developing and presenting residence hall programs on behavioral or health-related issues; writing an essay on topical concerns such as drug and alcohol abuse, alcohol legislation, etc.; interviewing members of support groups such as AA or another relevant organization and submitting a written report on one’s findings; reporting on the status of fire extinguishers in the residence halls; attending College lectures/seminars on issues relevant to one’s disciplinary case.

 Procedures for Temporary Disciplinary Suspension